 Citation generators allow writers to quickly generate citations.
 They use online forms to create a citation in various formats such as MLA, APA, Chicago, and more.
 Some even allow writers to construct entire bibliographies on the fly that can be imported into projects with a few clicks.

 Used wisely, citation generators remove much of the tedium from the task of citations.
 Used unwisely, they can introduce systematic errors into citations that the writer isn’t even aware of.

 There are a number of web sites that will help you format your citations in APA, MLA, and Turabian style.
 However, you should always double-check the results you get as the results are not always completely accurate.

 ZoteroBib helps you build a bibliography instantly from any computer or device, without creating an account or installing any software.
-It’s brought to you by the team behind Zotero, the powerful open-source research tool recommended by thousands of universities worldwide, so you can trust it to help you seamlessly add sources and produce perfect bibliographies.
-If you need to reuse sources across multiple projects or build a shared research library, we recommend using Zotero instead.
+Use it to help you seamlessly add sources and easily produce bibliographies.

 At no cost, you can: